-Easy rainbow jelly recipe
+Easy and healthy rainbow jelly recipe with easy-to-find ingredients

 Rainbow jelly tea isn’t the cheapest (like any other kind of tea from boba shops).
 And although you can find rainbow jelly online, I don’t love how many additives these store-bought jellies have.